 Could it be that, at some time, a website or app is unavailable?
 Of course.
 We've all experienced that, and we will not be liable if Slimbox is unavailable or not working properly for some period of time.
 Rest assured, if Slimbox isn’t operating properly, we will be working to solve the problem.
-And remember another cool thing about Slimbox: If it temporarily stops working for some reason, all that typically means is that your emails will continue to come to you as they always did before.
+And remember another cool thing about Slimbox: because Slimbox creates native Gmail filters, your clutter will be moved even if Slimbox temporarily stops working.

 We are always looking to improve Slimbox, and that means it will be updated and changed from time to time, at our discretion and perhaps without notice (we need to be able to make changes quickly and efficiently).
 And while we hope Slimbox will become something that helps many people use their email more efficiently, we also have the right to close it down.

-In more plain English, this disclaimer basically says that, while we have worked to create what we believe is a terrific product, we are are not providing a binding legal guarantee (or warranty) regarding any aspect of Slimbox or your use of it.
+In simpler terms, this disclaimer basically says that, while we have worked to create what we believe is a terrific product, we are are not providing a binding legal guarantee (or warranty) regarding any aspect of Slimbox or your use of it.

 "Liability" basically means what someone is legally responsible for, typically in terms of damage someone else says was caused.
 And you know what "limitations" are.
 So this section explains the limitations on our liability, and it reflects essentially the same position as almost any other site or app that is providing you a service: We are not liable for damages arising out of your use of, or inability to use, Slimbox.
 Stated another way: In no event will D2MP Media, LLC, or its officers and directors, employees, or agents be liable for damages of any kind under any legal theory arising out of or in connection with your use, or inability to use Slimbox.
 We also will not be liable for any loss or damage caused by viruses, technologically harmful material, or denial-of-service attacks.
 But none of this paragraph limits any liability that cannot be excluded or limited under applicable law.

-We may update these terms from time to time, and the top of this page will show when it was updated.
-If anything major changes, we'll also let you know through email or twitter.
+We may update these terms from time to time, and this page will show when it was updated.
+If anything major changes, we'll also let you know through email or Twitter.